Oneflow-Inc/oneflow-documentation/en/docs/cookies/global_tensor.md

 - Global Tensor supports converting the global data distribution type to implement distributed communication;
 - OneFlow operators are polymorphic enough to enable the execution of the Global Tensor;

-So, this article will come to a close, and it fisrtly introduces how to create a Global Tensor and finally explains the detailed steps for data parallelism computation that is based on a Global Tensor.
+So, this article will come to a close, and it firstly introduces how to create a Global Tensor and finally explains the detailed steps for data parallelism computation that is based on a Global Tensor.

 More about parallelism ways and SBP's inference logic will be discussed in our later articles.